 - 1. RECOGNIZES the multifaceted health disparities and issues that veterans and soldiers face after returning from deployment and/or retiring from active or reserve duty.
 (2019) - 2.
 ENCOURAGES efforts to increase access to employment for soldiers after discharge.
 (2019) - 3.
 BELIEVES that all private and public employers should recognize military experience and take its merits into consideration for employment.
 (2019) - 4.
 SUPPORTS efforts to ensure that veterans have access to quality housing to reduce and eliminate their rate of homelessness.
 (2019) - 5.
 BELIEVES that all veterans and soldiers have a right to full health care that addresses all health needs, including those specifically relevant to military service.
 (2019) - 6.
 BELIEVES that all soldiers should have reliable access and continuous health care services that address their physical and mental health needs that follows their transition from discharge back to civilian/veteran life.
 (2019) - 7.
+RECOGNIZES the rate of suicide among the veteran population as a public health crisis.
+(2022) - a.
+ENCOURAGES premedical students, medical students, and physicians to work with veterans' mental health programs to focus on the prevention of depression and suicide which could be the result of post-traumatic stress disorder. - b.
+SUPPORTS the creation and welfare of community-based mental health awareness and service programs including, but not limited to, suicide prevention programs and, walk-in health centers. - 8.
 URGES the implementation of strong, collaborative initiatives by the US Department of Defense, US Department of Veterans Affairs, the US Department of Health and Human Services, other relevant governmental agencies, related non-governmental agencies and nonprofits, and private entities to ensure that the mental health needs of veterans and soldiers are being comprehensively addressed.
-(2019) - 8.
+(2019) - 9.
 SUPPORTS reforms to the US Department of Veterans Affairs health care system to ensure timely and appropriate care for all veteran health needs.
 (2019) - a.
 SUPPORTS reforms to increase veteran access to VA health services. - b.
 SUPPORTS efforts to ensure that all veterans, regardless of age, have appropriate transportation services to and from VA health services. - c.
 SUPPORTS efforts to ensure that all veterans, regardless of disability, have the appropriate means of mobility around VA facilities, or have assistance with movement. - d.
-OPPOSES the privatization of the US Department of Veterans Affairs health care system and its related services when it comes at the expense of existing VA health services - 9.
+OPPOSES the privatization of the US Department of Veterans Affairs health care system and its related services when it comes at the expense of existing VA health services - 10.
 OPPOSES the privatization of the US Department of Veterans Affairs helath care system and its related services when it comes at the expense of existing VA health services.
 (2019)